3D printed cello modernizes 300-year-old instrument with non-warping carbon fiber

 Adjustable string height system for each musician’s needs

-Even Forte3D’s violin allows players to adjust its string height.
+Forte3D’s violin also allows players to adjust its string height.
 Its body has a hole at the back to support sound flow, and the violin ships with strings and tuning pegs that make tuning easier.
 Like the cello, it can handle weather changes and bumps.
 Compared to wood, cleaning is simpler with the carbon fiber-made musical instruments because a cloth and common household cleaners are enough to polish them, unlike with wood, which may need special products for maintenance.
-For the team, their 3D printed violin and cello aren’t about style.
+For the team, their 3D printed violins and cellos aren’t about style.
 It’s about what people need, they say, which means less worry about damage, easier carrying, simpler care, and lower cost.

 3D printed violin cello